postman721/Sequence-FM/README.md

     - Statusbar added.
     - Permanent delete support added.

+Removed features:

+- Direct terminal command support: This came out looking like a potential security issue.
+It was removed from the Gui but remains as a possibility within the code.

 #### Notice that if you move, copy or trash a file that already has an identically named counterpart on the upcoming location, you will end up loosing the older object (present before your actions counterpart) from the upcoming location.